 The agricultural sector's electricity demand is heavily affected by greenhouse growth light utilization associated with vegetables, flowers and cannabis in southwestern Ontario.
 Data provided by LDCs and direct-connect customers was used to conduct energy and peak demand analyses.
-Additional electricity demand in this sector was also informed by the reference scenario in the IESO's Need for Bulk System Reinforcements West of London bulk study.
+Additional electricity demand in this sector is also outlined in the reference scenario in the IESO's Need for Bulk System Reinforcements West of London bulk study.

 Electricity and natural gas rates also play an important role in the forecast.
 For example, higher electricity rates lead to greater energy efficiency measure uptake; lower natural gas rates lead to fuel switching (from electricity fueled to natural gas fueled measures), for example, space heating, water heating and cooking.
-The electricity and natural gas rate forecast assumptions are discussed in the 2024 APO Supply, Adequacy and Energy Outlook Module.
+And vice versa.
+The electricity and natural gas rate forecast assumptions are discussed in the 2025 APO Supply, Adequacy and Energy Outlook Module.

-4.1 End Use Forecaster Market Segmentation
+4.1 End-Use Forecaster Market Segmentation

-This section includes a listing of end-uses and building type for different sectors.
+This section includes a list of end-uses and building type for different sectors.